-Recently there have been articles in the Globe & Mail and Global News about license plate theft.
+The Globe & Mail and Global News have pubished articles about license plate theft.
 It seems to be a bigger issue than many of us realize.

 According to the articles, Calgary police reported that plate thefts have risen by more than 80% from 2014 to 2015, with about 7,000 licence plates stolen annually.
 Edmonton, in 2012, saw more than 2,000 plates stolen.
 That is a lot of thefts.

-There are several reasons why your license plates might be in demand.
+There are several reasons why your license plate might be in demand.

-- We suggest that when walking past your car, take a quick glance to see that your actual registered plates are on your car.
+- The next time you go out to your car, take a quick glance to see that your actual registered plates are on your car.

 - Attach a frame over the licence to make it harder to remove.

-License plate thefts can occur at your home overnight or while you are parked in large lots such as a mall, airport, or stadium.
+License plate thefts can occur at your home overnight or while you are parked in large lots (a mall, airport, or stadium).
 We’ve all seen people tinkering with license plates near motor vehicle offices – it’s not viewed as an unusual activity.

-For our Windshieldink mobile app users, if you enter the licence plate of a suspicious vehicle into the app and the verification step confirms the license plate but vehicle descriptor is different, this could possibly be a stolen plate.
+For our Windshieldink mobile app users, when you enter the licence plate of a suspicious vehicle into the app and the verification step confirms the license plate but vehicle descriptor is different, this could be a stolen plate.

 We suggest you verify that you correctly entered the plate number and origin.
 If it checks out, go ahead and send your Windshieldink message since the message goes to the original plate owner.
 In your message, let them know you happened to come across their plate on another vehicle and include your GPS location so they can contact the police to provide the location of the vehicle with the stolen plate.
 Unfortunately if the license plate isn’t registered with Windshieldink, then all we can do is hope the vehicle owner will notice their license plate is missing or has been swapped.